Bauka56/Baurzhan_Zhanysbay-Coursera-Cybersecurity-Capstone-Project/README.md

-# Baurzhan_Zhanysbay-Coursera-Cybersecurity-Capstone-Project
+# Baurzhan_Zhanysbay-Coursera-DEVOPS-Capstone-Project
-Project Evaluation

-This is my project week 2
+This is my final project